SUPPORT THIS INDEPENDENT JOURNALISM

 This year’s tour will also take them farther up the West Coast to Portland and Seattle.

-“You drive, drive and drive through towns,” Jones said.
+“You drive, drive and drive through towns,” Roberts said.
 “Sometimes, they’re far apart.”

 Like many other musicians and performing artists, Crash Test Dummies is getting back into touring after the global shutdown.
 Their North American dates come on the heels of a recent European tour, where Jones raved about the coffee and hotel breakfast options.
 Particularly, he reminisced about the salty scrambled eggs and cured meats he sampled in Germany and other countries.

-“They are unbelievably huge, lavish spreads,” Jones said.
+“They are unbelievably huge, lavish spreads,” Roberts said.
 “Every day, fresh bread.”

 The North American tour will conclude on their home turf of Canada, coming full circle.